MerginMaps/docs/src/gis/snapping/index.md

 Now you can use basic snapping in <MobileAppName />!

-When capturing a new feature near an existing one, the cross hairs will turn purple and snap to its vertex (left) or to its segment (right).
+When capturing a new feature near an existing one, the crosshair will turn purple and snap to its vertex (left) or to its segment (right).
 ![project properties](./input_basic_snapping.png)

 :::tip
-If you don't want the cross hairs to snap to a feature, try zooming in.
+If you don't want the crosshair to snap to a feature, try zooming in.
 The snapping threshold is 20 pixels, so the more you zoom in, the closer you can place the vertex to the existing geometry without snapping.

 If you want to change the snapping threshold, use the *[Follow QGIS snapping](#follow-qgis-snapping)* option and define the snapping tolerance in your <MainPlatformName /> project in QGIS.
 :::